VladChat/luggage-scale/blog_src/content/posts/2025/10/waymo-s-self-driving-car-tested-after-traffic-violation-near-san-francisco-zero-.md

 - Respect equipment limits: Hard cases can hide overages.
 Use your scale before you zip.
 - Beware return legs: The generous allowance on the outbound carrier might shrink on your return partner airline.

-To make this easier, we maintain a traveler-friendly overview: <a href="https://luggage-scale.com/blog/airline-baggage-allowance-guide">Airline Baggage Allowance Guide</a>.
+To make this easier, we maintain a traveler-friendly overview: Airline Baggage Allowance Guide.
 Bookmark it before multi-leg trips; it’s a fast way to check rules by carrier, cabin, and route.

 ## What Incidents Teach Us: Policy, Safety, and the Road Ahead